ministryofjustice/itpolicycontent/content/confluence/enterprise/system-backup-guidance.md

 For example, if some data only changes once a month, backing up the data every day is probably excessive.
 Similarly, if the data changes every hour, then a daily backup is not enough.

-A backup should be taken sufficiently often so that the time required to restore a system to full working state is less than the period for which non-availability can be tolerated.
+A backup should be taken sufficiently often so that the time required to restore a system to full working state is less than the time for which the MOJ can tolerate the system being unavailable.

 ## Where does a backup go?